vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 * [Admin plugins](https://github.com/vmware-tanzu/tanzu-framework/tree/main/cmd/cli/plugin-admin)
 * Advanced plugins

-### Repository (Legacy method)

-NOTE: This is not applicable if [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) is enabled within Tanzu CLI.

-A plugin repository represents a group of plugin artifacts that are installable by the Tanzu CLI.
-A repository is defined as an interface.

-Current interface implementations:

-* Local filesystem
-* GCP bucket

-Our production plugin artifacts currently come from GCP buckets.
-Developers of plugins will typically use the local filesystem repository in the creation and testing of their feature.

-#### Adding Admin Repository (Legacy method)

-NOTE: This is not applicable if [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) is enabled within Tanzu CLI.

-The admin repository contains the Builder plugin - a plugin which helps scaffold and compile plugins.

-To add the admin repository use `tanzu plugin repo add -n admin -b tanzu-cli-admin-plugins -p artifacts-admin`

-To add the builder plugin use `tanzu plugin install builder`

 #### Installing Admin Plugins

-With the [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) enabled, Tanzu CLI admin plugins should now be installed from local source as follows:
+With the [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) enabled (now the default and recommended approach), Tanzu CLI admin plugins should be installed from local source as follows:

-1. Download the latest admin plugin tarball or zip file from [release](https://github.com/vmware-tanzu/tanzu-framework/releases/latest) page (`tanzu-framework-plugins-admin-linux-amd64.tar.gz` or `tanzu-framework-plugins-admin-darwin-amd64.tar.gz` or `tanzu-framework-plugins-admin-darwin-amd64.tar.gz`) and extract it (using `linux` as example OS for next steps)
+1. Download the latest admin plugin tarball or zip file from [release](https://github.com/vmware-tanzu/tanzu-framework/releases/latest) page (`tanzu-framework-plugins-admin-linux-amd64.tar.gz` or `tanzu-framework-plugins-admin-darwin-amd64.tar.gz` or `tanzu-framework-plugins-admin-windows-amd64.zip`) and extract it (using `linux` as the example OS for next steps)
-1. Run `tanzu plugin list --local /path/to/admin-plugins/linux-amd64-admin` to list available admin plugins
+1. Run `tanzu plugin list --local /path/to/extracted/admin-plugins` to list the available admin plugins
-1. Run `tanzu plugin install all --local /path/to/admin-plugins/linux-amd64-admin` command to install all admin plugins.
-User can use `_plugin-name_` instead of `all` to install a specific plugin.
+1. Run `tanzu plugin install all --local /path/to/extracted/admin-plugins` to install all admin plugins.
+The user can use `_plugin-name_` instead of `all` to install a specific plugin.
 1. Run `tanzu plugin list` to verify the installed plugins

 NOTE: We are working on enhancing this user experience by publishing admin artifacts as OCI image discovery source as well.
 More details is in [this issue](https://github.com/vmware-tanzu/tanzu-framework/issues/1376).